 In the lobby of The Modern is a bookshelf filled with surf memorabilia, seashells, and antique books on marine life.
 Like a secret door in a mystery novel, this shelf rotates to reveal a room on the other side, The Study Lounge.
 At around sunset each night, The Study opens and invites guests to lounge on leather chairs and sip craft cocktails while listening to live music by amazingly talented local artists.
 Even after sunset, The Modern stays up late to host some of Waikiki’s most exciting nightlife at Addiction Nightclub.

-For more information visit The Modern Honolulu, Hawaii
+For more information about this stunning boutique hotel in Waikiki visit The Modern Honolulu, Hawaii